Skip to main content

 A father who is otherwise healthy cannot use sick leave for the birth of a child unless he needs to care for the child and/or mother who has a serious health condition.

 G. Leave for the birth or placement of a child must take place within 12 months after the event (i.e., the birth or placement of the child).
-Leave may begin prior to the birth or adoption.
+Leave may begin prior to the birth or placement of the child.
 Leave for birth or placement of a child is available equally to both sexes.

 H. If leave qualifies as both leave to care for a covered servicemember with a serious injury or illness and leave to care for a qualifying family member with a serious health condition, the leave must be designated as leave to care for a covered servicemember.